Brazil's Petrobras to discuss fuel pricing policy change this week

 SAO PAULO, May 15 (Reuters) - Brazilian state-run oil giant Petrobras PETR4.SA is moving closer to making changes to its fuel pricing policy and executives are set meet this week to analyze a new model.

-Petrobras said in a statement on its website on Sunday that it was "internally discussing making changes to its pricing policy for diesel and gasoline, which will be analyzed by executive management early this week and might result in a new commercial strategy."
+Petrobras said in a statement on Sunday it was "internally discussing making changes to its pricing policy for diesel and gasoline, which will be analyzed by executive management early this week and might result in a new commercial strategy."

 President Luiz Inacio Lula da Silva, who was elected last year, pledged to change the firm's current policy of pegging local prices to international rates, such as global oil prices and foreign exchange, in a bid to make fuel cheaper.